azzamahmed5566-oss/mallo/README.md

 # mallo
-i need a global in programming
+i need person help me in about things in programming and answer my questions